lewang/ws-butler/README.md

 ## What does unobtrusive mean?

 The user is not made explicitly aware when trimming happens.
-He keep working and the butler takes care of white-space for you.
+He keep working and the butler takes care of white space for you.

 This means if point is at a location that was trimmed, point is not moved, but the data on disk has been cleaned up (revert the buffer to confirm).